 The rise of the sharing economy has changed the way that urbanites consume products and use services.
 It has proven to be a force that bridges public and private interests – it is, at once, social and commercial, formal and informal – and its ubiquity has prompted a global, cross-sectoral evaluation of how it has been so successful and why it may need to be better regulated.

 NewCities has launched a new research initiative Designing for Trust: Security, Privacy and Collaborative Consumption to examine trust as an unexplored pillar of the sharing economy and its impact on behavioral patterns in cities.

-Research will be led by Nina Teng, a Graduate Researcher at Oxford University and a Senior Fellow at the NewCities Foundation.
-Ms Teng will notably look at the impact of collaborative consumption on social trust in cities.
-The final report will be launched in April 2019.
+The research will be led by Nina Teng, a Graduate Researcher at Oxford University and a Senior Fellow at NewCities.
+Ms Teng will pay particular attention to the impact of collaborative consumption on social trust in cities.
+The final report will be launched in Summer 2019.